 It is a strict policy that we will not pass on any information to third parties.
 We will always respect your privacy.

-If you require further information, please contact the address on the Contact page of this website.
+If you require further information or would like to see the full text of the policy, please contact the address on the Contact page of this website.